 Brick Floor Paver Drawbacks

-- Limited Colors: When you think of brick you generally get a picture of that iconic red color in your mind.
-While there are some products that are stained, or even painted to have other effects, that standard look is fairly consistent across a range of options.
+- Limited colors: When you think of brick you generally get a picture of that iconic red color in your mind.
+While some products are stained or even painted to have other effects, that standard look is fairly consistent across a range of options.
 Even when treated with fancy decorative applications the pavers tend to still have the hearth and home stolid appearance that they always do.

-- Less High End: Natural stone is considered a premium product that is used in upscale, stylish locations.
+- Less high end: Natural stone is considered a premium product that is used in upscale, stylish locations.
 By contrast, brick has a reputation as being a bargain basement option, often employed in more humble rustic and country cottage settings.
-However, there are some designers who are challenging these trends through creative use of very sleek brick paver flooring installations.
+However, some designers are challenging these trends through the creative use of very sleek brick paver flooring installations.

 - Absorbent: While brick flooring is durable, it is also absorbent, and will be susceptible to stains, and water penetration.
 In interior locations, this can be handled through the regular application of sealing chemicals.
 With exterior installs the material will just weather over time, achieving an aged, personalized look.